Regional Heat Demand Database

 How to use the database

-The main page of the Regional Heat Demand Database is an interactive map of New Zealand which includes the completed regions.
-The main page includes the ability to toggle on and off specific aspects such as site count, heat demand, average demand and GIDI decarbonisation impact.
+The main page of the Regional Heat Demand Database is an interactive map of New Zealand with the ability to toggle on and off specific aspects such as site count, heat demand and average energy demand.

 The selections in the region and sector drive what is shown in the map of New Zealand and in the corresponding charts on the right-hand side of the screen.

-Each of the charts in the Data visualisation tool are available for download as an image or as an open dataset and available to use under a creative commons licence.
+Each of the charts in the data visualisation tool are available for download as an image or as an open dataset and available to use under a creative commons license.